obriencj/obriencj.github.io/source/_posts/2015-10-05-summer-madness.md

 ## Running

-Last winter was awful, and when spring finally showed up it was glorious.
+Last winter was awful, but when spring finally showed up it was glorious.
 I took PTO from work over the week of my birthday (which is in April) and started running.
 My goal at the time was to simply get to the point where I could run an entire mile without stopping -- a